MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/flw-whats-new.md

 ## September 5, 2023

-This public preview release includes [scheduling a work order assistance while in Outlook](flw-outlook.md#schedule-a-work-order-in-outlook).
+This public preview release includes [assistance while scheduling a work order in Outlook](flw-outlook.md#schedule-a-work-order-in-outlook).
 Scheduling suggestions include resources and times based on the work order requirements.

 ## August 9, 2023